marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 the buffer through the socket is taken based on the size of the data with respect to the size of the BIO buffer.
 If the former is smaller than the latter, the buffer is not flushed.
-In this case the heartbeat response message is 28 bytes and the buffer is 4KB, therefore the data is written on the buffer but not flushed.
+In this case the heartbeat response message is 28 bytes and the buffer is 4KB, which prevents the data from being flushed.

 ```text
 (gdb) print i